Guidance Through Complex Commercial & Industrial Property Tax Appeals

 At Schwartz Law Firm, we represent industrial and commercial property owners for their tax appeals on a contingency basis.
 We have relationships with valuation experts who use various approaches to demonstrate inflated tax assessments.

-Contact the Schwartz Law Firm for experienced guidance on commercial property tax appeals.
-Because we offer our services for a contingent fee, if you lose the appeal, you don’t owe us attorneys fees (although you may owe other costs such as filing or expert fees).
+Contact the Schwartz Law Firm online or at 888-757-1681 for experienced guidance on commercial property tax appeals.
+Because we offer our services for a contingent fee, if you lose the appeal, you don’t owe us attorney fees (although you may owe other costs such as filing or expert fees).

 If you win, we take our legal fee as a percentage of your tax refund.
 Because of a backlog, these appeals can sometimes take years to resolve, and may involve several hundred thousands or millions of dollars in refunds.